zencart/documentation/content/user/performance/max_file_upload.md

 ---
-title: Maximum file upload size
+title: File upload limitations
-description: Zen Cart Maximum file upload size
+description: Dealing with post_max_size and max_file_uploads
 category: performance
 weight: 10
 ---

+Note: This does not apply to your site unless you use File Upload attributes on products.

 The ability to upload files to your Zen Cart site via a browser is affected by several factors: